quilicicf/Tooling/README.md

 ## What is it ?

+It started as a challenge to become self-taught in bash as it's IMO a talent a software engineer MUST have in his toolbox.
+It's now become a important part of my comfy dev setup and the bash part is not a requirement anymore so new languages are going to appear in this project!

-A set of bash scripts I use in my day-to-day life.
+This project is a set of bash scripts I use in my day-to-day life.
 They are separated in modules in different folder/files but a script creates a single bashrc file at the end.
 I chose to generate the file by hand because I can [shellcheck](https://www.shellcheck.net/) it before and therefore avoid breaking my terminal when I do something wrong.

 :warning: It is developped on linux mint 18.1 with no attention given to compatibility on other systems.
-Parts of this might not work on your system!
+Parts of this might not work on your system! :warning:

 ## How to make it work ?

 ### Machine-specific settings

-All the machine-specific things you might need are available in `0_Machine_Specific.example`.
+The machine-specific things you might need are available in `0_Machine_Specific.example`.
 Just copy that file and change its extension to `.sh` then update all the fields to match your machine's configuration.

+You might also want to go have a look at `4_Path.sh` which I haven't git-ignored/templated yet.

 ### Build